What is Hackerspace Charlotte?

 Are there requirements to join HSC?

-For insurance reasons you must be over 18 to be a member or visit Hackerspace Charlotte.
-People under 18 are welcome if accompanied by a parent/guardian.
+You must be over 18 to be a member or visit Hackerspace Charlotte.

 I’m a bit broke at the moment – are there other ways I can be a member?